 Therese has wide-ranging governance experience in New Zealand and Canada.
 Therese is the Chair of ChristchurchNZ Holdings Ltd since November 2016, is the Chair of Ara Institute of Canterbury, is the Chair of Regenerate Christchurch, a Director of J Ballantyne & Company Limited, and Chair of the Christchurch Symphony Orchestra.
-She is a past Director and Chair of the economic development agency Enterprise North Canterbury.
+She currently sits on the Greater Christchurch Partnership Committee and is a past Director and Chair of the economic development agency Enterprise North Canterbury.

 Originally from Canada, Therese is an example of a global citizen who has chosen Christchurch as home and is committed to working with city leaders to ensure prosperity for future generations.

 Therese is a political scientist and has extensive experience as a political and election night analyst for TVNZ and TV3 in New Zealand and for CBC TV and Radio in Canada.
 In 2011 she received the University of Canterbury Teaching Award for excellence in teaching and is currently a Senior Research Fellow in Political Science at UC.

 She holds a Doctorate and Master’s Degree in Politics at Oxford University, UK which she attended as a Commonwealth Scholar.